South Asia·Nepal·Updated May 3, 2026

 What scams target tourists in Kathmandu?

-The most frequently reported tourist scams in Kathmandu are Fake Trekking Permit Office, Counterfeit Trekking Gear, Fake Trekking Agency Registration, with 5 classified as high severity.
+The most frequently reported tourist scams in Kathmandu are Drug-Spiked Tea or Food, Fake Trekking Permit and TIMS Card Website, Himalayan Fake Rescue and Insurance Fraud Ring, with 3 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in New Delhi and Jaipur.
+Similar patterns are also documented in Kandy and Kochi.

 Is Kathmandu safe at night for tourists?